SuperTuxii/WolfBugs/README.md

 - `/deathprotect remove <targets>` (Removes the death protection for the given targets)

 **The death protection is not persistent (saved), which means that the death protection will default to disabled after a player has left!**

+### Adds a new Advancement Trigger `wolfbugs:joined`:

+It is triggered when a player joins.

 ### Adds a new gamerule `allowChatting`: